-Though the Super Bowl is one of the most hyped sporting events in the world today, it didn’t start out that way.
+These days the Super Bowl is one of the most hyped sporting events in the world, but it didn’t start out that way.
 For the first two Super Bowls, they had trouble filling the stadium.
 That was back when there were actually two separate leagues, and the National League, which was the much older league, was considered superior because the Green Bay Packers won the first two, and it wasn’t even close.
-However, when Joe Namath vaulted the New York Jets over the Baltimore Colts in the third Super Bowl, followed by the Kansas City Chiefs the next year, the leagues merged and the game started to take on a bit more prestige and charm, and, well, look at the behemoth it’s become.
+When Joe Namath vaulted the New York Jets over the Baltimore Colts in the third Super Bowl, followed by the Kansas City Chiefs the next year, the leagues merged and the game started to take on a bit more prestige and charm.
+Look at the behemoth it’s become.

-And what else jumped up worldwide?
+What else became popular worldwide?
 Basketball!
-Soccer is a very popular sport in most of the world, probably the most played sport in the world, but professional basketball players are just as revered, way more in the United States.
+Soccer is a very popular sport in the world, probably the most played sport in the world, but professional basketball players are just as revered, way more in the United States.
 The talent around the world jumped drastically once basketball learned how football did it and started hyping their best players everywhere.
 The Dream Team was the most brilliant advertising ploy ever conceived, and look at how it’s raised the standards of basketball in every other country.

-There’s the thing right there; trying to find out just what it takes to get people to write about you, to link to you, to help build your name up so that people want to keep coming by to see what you have to say, and possibly check out something you’re marketing here and there.
+In any case, there’s the thing to think about; trying to find out what it takes to get people to write about you, to link to you, to help build your name up so that people want to keep coming by to see what you have to say, or what you’re doing, and possibly generate both income and prestige.
 What is it that can be done, other than, well, the art of the fluke?
 Are you up to doing what it takes to hype yourself?